Why does your back hurt?

 Well the research is clear, its time to get back on the horse and develop some strategies to get your employees over the finish line and return to work.

-The paradigm shift which has been occurring in the Physiotherapy field for some years now is centered around firstly encouraging movement, education and reducing the fear of pain.
+The paradigm shift which has been occurring in the Physiotherapy field for a few years now is centered around firstly encouraging movement, education and reducing the fear of pain.
 This sits very firmly with early intervention models in the OH&S field which encourage early return to work in a safe environment and to support onsite managers with effective communication every step of the way.

 In a landmark study of 3110 patients from 20-80 years of age, Brinjikji et al scanned patients with NO BACK PAIN and found some interesting results.
 See attatched image for further information but if your 40 years old and go and have a X-ray or MRI AND YOU DON’T HAVE BACK PAIN;